 Here, $D_0$ is typically a Gaussian distribution and we recall that we are considering the case of a real electronic wavefunction, so that $\boldsymbol{\cal A}=0$ in the definition of $\epsilon$ \eqref{effectivepotential}.
 Then, one obtains the Euler-Lagrange equation

-where $\bLambda$ is given as in \eqref{p-vort}. {This method was recently applied to the Jahn-Teller problem by one of us in \cite{RaTr20}, where it was shown to recover some recent results obtained from exact nonadiabatic treatments \cite{Gross3}.} We see that the nuclear density acts as a convolution kernel regularizing both the connection $\bLambda$ and the potential energy surface appearing in $\epsilon$.
-For example, while here we are considering non-quantized hydrodynamic vortices, this method could be used to regularize topological singularities arising from conical intersections.
-Then, the non-quantized geometric phase and the regularized potential energy surface read
+where $\bLambda$ is given as in \eqref{p-vort}.
+(This method was recently applied to the Jahn-Teller problem by one of us in \cite{RaTr20}, where it was shown to recover some recent results obtained from exact nonadiabatic treatments \cite{Gross3}.)
+We see that the nuclear density acts as a convolution kernel regularizing both the connection $\bLambda$ and the potential energy surface appearing in $\epsilon$.
+For example, this method could be used to regularize topological singularities arising from conical intersections.
+Then, the geometric phase and the regularized potential energy surface read